Richard Bogren, Gill, Daniel J.

 By Dan Gill

-Many different camellia cultivars produce extraordinarily beautiful flowers from a couple of inches up to 6 or 7 inches across and range in color from pure white to all shades of pink to the deepest red and even variegated.
-Flowering generally occurs from November through April on plants with handsome, shiny, evergreen foliage that grow to be 6 to 8 feet or more tall.
+Many different camellia varieties produce extraordinarily beautiful flowers from a couple of inches up to 6 or 7 inches across, and ranging in color from pure white to all shades of pink to the deepest red and even variegated.
+Flowering generally occurs from November through April on plants that grow to be 6 to 8 feet or more tall with handsome, shiny, evergreen foliage.

 Eventually, a camellia will require a container about 2 feet wide and deep as it reaches maturity.
-This takes a number of years, however, and it is best to grow camellias in smaller pots appropriate to their size, gradually shifting them to larger containers as they outgrow the one they are in.
+This takes a number of years, however.
+It is best to grow camellias in smaller pots appropriate to their size, gradually shifting them to larger containers as they outgrow the current ones.

 When planting or repotting your camellia, do not plant it any deeper than it was growing in its original container.
 This is very important because covering the surface roots of your plant with as little as a couple of inches of soil can be disastrous.
-Make sure you leave “head space” in the container – the level of the soil should be 1 to 2 inches lower than the rim of the pot to facilitate watering.
+Make sure you leave “head space” in the container; the level of the soil should be an inch or two lower than the rim of the pot to facilitate watering.

-Fertilization is best accomplished with a soluble fertilizer for acid-loving plants applied once or twice a month during the spring and summer.
-If you would prefer not having to remember to fertilize that often, use a slow-release fertilizer such as Osmocote or Dynamite.
-Applied once in March, it will provide nutrients all through the growing season.
+Fertilization is best done with a soluble fertilizer for acid-loving plants applied once or twice a month during spring and summer.
+If you prefer not having to remember to fertilize that often, use a slow-release fertilizer such as Osmocote or Dynamite.
+Apply once in March, and it will provide nutrients all through the growing season.

 Once your camellia is planted into its final large pot, it will spend the rest of its life in that size container.
 To keep the plant vigorous, every two or three years lay the pot on its side and remove the root ball.
-Trim off one or two inches from around the sides and about one-quarter of the height from the bottom.
-Add enough fresh potting mix to the bottom of the original container to equal the height of root ball removed.
-Replace the plant in the container, add new soil around the sides, water thoroughly and you’re all done.
+Trim off 1 or 2 inches from around the sides, and about one-quarter of the root ball from the bottom.
+Add enough fresh potting mix to the bottom of the original container equal to the amount of root ball removed.
+Replace the plant, add new soil around the sides, water thoroughly and you’re all done.
 This is best done in late winter or early spring before new growth appears.

 When you think about using plants in containers to embellish your front entrance, patio, courtyard, balcony or deck, don’t forget the outstandingly beautiful camellia.